Puente Alto-El Volcán Railway

-Puente Alto-El Volcán Railway is a small military railway between Puente Alto and El Volcán in Chile.
+The Puente Alto-El Volcán Railway was a small military railway between Puente Alto and the outpost of El Volcán in Chile.
 The railway had a narrow gauge of 600 mm (1 ft 11 5/8 in), and was constructed in 1906 under Chile's Ministry of Railways.
-As each section was completed, it was inaugurated: on March 1, 1910 (from Puento Alto to El Canelo); in 1911 (from El Canelo to El Melocotón); and on June 9, 1914 (from El Melocotón to El Volcan).
+It was opened in gradual phases: on March 1, 1910 (from Puento Alto to El Canelo); in 1911 (from El Canelo to El Melocotón); and on June 9, 1914 (from El Melocotón to El Volcan).
 The railway was built at a cost of $2,335,630 and remained operational until 1985.

 Planning

 Objectives

 The railway's main objective was not to unite Chile and Argentina (as claimed by Chile), but to monitor the border and prevent any attacks from Argentina on Chile.
 Originally, when the State Railway Company commissioned an engineer to explore the area (who recommended the railway's construction), the idea was not taken seriously due to the lack of interest shown by the Chilean and Argentine governments.
 However, once the Military expressed the importance of this railway as a means of defence against a possible conflict, the Chilean government authorized its construction.

 Its functions were to ensure practical training of military personnel and to provide strategic protection of the mountain passes.
 The military was responsible for the operation, management and repair of the railway.